Mauricio Dubon Player Props: Astros vs. Athletics

-The Houston Astros, including Mauricio Dubon (.178 batting average in his past 10 games), battle starter JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Friday at 9:40 PM ET.
+Mauricio Dubon -- with a slugging percentage of .174 in his past 10 games (including zero home runs) -- will be in action for the Houston Astros against the Oakland Athletics, with Paul Blackburn on the mound, on July 22 at 9:07 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Athletics.
+In his previous game he had a hitless showing (0-for-5) against the Athletics.

 Mauricio Dubon Game Info & Props vs. the Athletics